 - Hold and hug them frequently.

-- Encourage them to return to school and discuss problems with teachers and to resume playing games, riding bikes and other such activities.
+- Encourage them to return to school and discuss problems with teachers and to resume playing games, riding bikes and other usual activities.

-When preparing for a potential emergency, pets and livestock also require .
+When preparing for a potential emergency, pets and livestock also require preparation.
 Here are some ideas for preparing to protect animals during a disaster:

 - Talk to veterinarians about evacuation and emergency care for animals.

 - Identify emergency animal shelter locations nearby: kennels, adjoining farms, state and local fairgrounds, etc.

 - Get to know the policies and staff of your local animal control authority, as well as local nonprofit animal rescue and care groups.

 - Ask neighbors and friends to evacuate animals if a disaster strikes while owners are absent.